KNurmik/ML-Playground/README.md

 # Machine Learning Playground
-Implementing machine learning and statistical models from scratch using NumPy and PyTorch.
+Implementing machine learning and statistical models from scratch using NumPy (autograd) and PyTorch.

 See [`models`](https://github.com/KNurmik/ML-Playground/tree/main/models) folder for detailed documentation on usage.